LaytonGB/next-js-tailwind-pokemon-viewer/README.md

 ## Getting Started

+This was submitted as part of an interview process.
+I've since used the project for developing my skills with NextJS.
+The submitted version has tag `v1.0.0`.

 To view the project, clone it locally with `git clone https://github.com/LaytonGB/next-js-tailwind-pokemon-viewer.git`.

+If you wish to checkout the tagged version, do so by running `git checkout tags/v1.0.0`

-Once cloned, run one of the following:
+Then, run one of the following:

 ```bash
 npm run dev